-It wasn’t there in our Ooty travel itinerary because not many people know about it, but it was the most fascinating experience on our tour other than the Ooty train ride.
+It wasn’t there in our Ooty travel itinerary (or even in any Ooty tour guide for that matter) because not many people know about it.
+But it was the most fascinating experience on our tour other than the Ooty train ride.
 I felt it had been set up specially to let me tread into a picturesque tea plantation and click millions of Instagram-worthy pictures!
 After hours of driving by and simply looking at those pretty tea estates with a yearning to visit one, I finally got a chance to actually roam into one, pluck a tea leaf or two, and inhale the delicious aroma!

-Don’t forget: To try the variety of Ooty tea flavours, including the tantalizing Masala Tea, at the tea stall inside the park!
+Don’t forget: To try the variety of Ooty tea flavors, including the tantalizing Masala Tea, at the tea stall inside the park!

 We were left wishing we had booked our trip while the Ooty Flower Show was still going on.
 We arrived on the final day of the 22nd Ooty Flower Show and realized we should have come sooner when we set our eyes on the remaining props and decorations.
 A marvelous depiction of the charming culture of Ooty, the show is an unmissable part of every traveler’s itinerary.